uw-comphys/shapelets/publications/2309_JOSS/paper.md

 ### Defect Identification Method

-The defect identification method [@Tino2024] is a modification from the response distance method [@Suderman2015].
+The defect identification method [@Tino2024] is a modification of the response distance method [@Suderman2015].

 The user is required to manually select the clusters associated with defects or defect structures, and the *defect response distance* is computed for each cluster.